For the Birds Radio Program: Bird-eating Fish

 Several species of freshwater fish also take birds.
 Pike in Canada take enormous numbers of young waterfowl in June and July, when the baby ducks swim in shallow water.
 One northern pike leaped into the air from Lake Minnetonka here in Minnesota and caught a black tern, which it dragged underwater to eat.
 Pike have also been known to take kingfishers.
 Bass often jump up and swallow small birds flycatching near the surface of a lake–they mainly get warblers and hummingbirds.

 All in all, it’s a jungle out there–so it’s nice to hear about a bird and some fish that got along remarkably well.
-In North Carolina, one male Cardinal fed seven goldfish in a garden pool for several days.
-No one knows exactly how the whole thing started, but the theory is that the cardinal, who probably lost his own brood somehow, went to the pool for a drink and noticed the bright orange gaping mouths of the fish.
-The color pattern of the fishes’ mouths, so much like that of young cardinals, must have stimulated him to look for food, so he brought back a beakful of worms and stuffed them into the pleased goldfish.
-After that, he would bring food to the pool fence and chirp loudly; the fish would crowd to the water’s edge, and sometimes even jump out of the water in their eagerness to be fed, and he would stuff more food into them.
+In North Carolina several years ago, a male Cardinal spent his summer feeding seven goldfish in a garden pool.
+No one knows exactly how the whole thing got started, but the theory is that the cardinal, who probably lost his own brood somehow, went to the pool for a drink and noticed the bright orange gaping mouths of the fish.
+The color pattern of the fishes’ mouths, so much like that of young cardinals, must have stimulated him to look for food, so he brought back a beakful of worms and stuffed them into the pleasantly surprised goldfish.
+After that, whenever he brought food to the pool fence and chirped loudly, the fish would crowd to the water’s edge, and sometimes even jump out of the water in their eagerness to be fed, and he would stuff more food into them.
 Many ornithologists would explain this behavior as simply a stimulus-response situation, and let it go at that, but Joel Carl Welty, who wrote one of the current leading ornithology texts, put it much more nicely.
 He said, “The two instinctive appetites, one to feed, the other to be fed, magnetically attracted each other, and a temporary, satisfying bond was set up.”

 (Recording of a Cardinal)